 To make obfuscated data possibly GDPR compliant it needs to be strictly protected and audited in the same way as the source data but this can be resource intensive, potentially expensive to implement and also leave other stakeholders open to liability issues.

-Encryption is a another option and can be a much stronger obfuscation technique because it fully anonymises the data and it cannot be reversed without the encryption key.
+Encryption is another option and can be a much stronger obfuscation technique because it fully anonymises the data and it cannot be reversed without the encryption key.
 But unless the key is destroyed after use, encrypted data would still not be considered GDPR compliant for test purposes.
 Without the key the encrypted data is effectively rendered useless in a test environment.

 An alternative approach would be to consider using Synthetic Data as a replacement for production data.
 By completely replacing all the source data with randomly generated values it means that it does not fall under the normal GDPR rules and can be used freely in the test environment without limiting or compromising the testing processes.